( Disponible en anglais seulement )

 An Ontario corporation should consider moving to the CNCA if its corporate documents need to be updated now.
 Moving to the CNCA allows the corporation to update its documents all at once, rather than updating the documents under the OCA and then updating again to comply with the ONCA when it comes into force.

 However, before taking this step, corporations should be aware of differences between the ONCA and CNCA.
 For example, the CNCA does not allow for ex-officio directors and it has lower audit requirement thresholds.
-Click here for more information on the differences between the two statutes.
+For more information on the differences between the two statutes, read our article on Picking a Corporate Jurisdiction.

 The lawyers in the Charity and Not-for-Profit group at Miller Thomson LLP can review the particular needs of a corporation to help determine whether it should amend its governing documents and continue under the CNCA.